kamilburda/batcher/docs/sections/Usage.md

 You can run batch editing in a single click by running `File → Edit Layers (Quick)`.
 This can be useful if you made changes to your image and you want to run batch editing again with the same settings.

+## Quick Batch Editing of Selected Layers

+When you select multiple layers in GIMP, you can right-click and select `Edit Selected Layers` to quickly edit the selected layers.

+In this case, any constraints set in the [main dialog](#batch-editing-layers) will be ignored.

 ## Preview